Skip to content

 Alignment of national procurement standards

 i.
-Harmonizing sustainable procurement standards (for the sub set of countries ready to identify overlap and align their procurement standards)
+Harmonizing sustainable procurement standards (for the subset of countries ready to identify overlap and align their procurement standards)

 ii.
 Developing sustainable procurement standards (for the subset of countries beginning their policy development journey)

-Measuring greenhouse gas (GHG) emissions of national health systems i.
+i.
 Develop guidance for countries to identify and implement the most appropriate methods to assess GHG emissions in health systems

-i.
-Develop guidance to enhance integration of nutrition in member states’ climate-health policies workplans (e.g. HNAPs, V&As)
+Integration of nutrition in climate policies* i.
+Developing guidance to enhance integration of nutrition in member states’ climate policies

-“Best Buys” for climate change and health interventions
+“Smart Buys” for climate change and health interventions

 ii.
 Generate guidance / evidence on cost-effectiveness of interventions that countries can use for decision-making on climate & health investment (considering both adaptation and mitigation)